Available in VPC

 You can create tables in any way you want.
 To create a table:

-- Create table with manual schema definition: Create tables by setting up your own database and schema.
+- Create tables with manual schema definition: Create tables by setting up your own database and schema.

-- Create table through scanner: Automatically define the schema through the scanner to create a table.
+- Create tables through scanner: Automatically define the schema through the scanner to create a table.

 You can create tables by setting up your own database and schema.